-Bible.com has over 2,020 versions in over 1,400 languages, each accessible online or via the Bible app.
+Bible.com has over 2,600 versions in 1,800 languages, each accessible online or via the Bible app.
 Many versions can be downloaded from the app for offline use.
-These site and app also have over 50 interface languages.
+This site and app also has over 60 interface languages.

 Most languages where Scripture is available digitally are available on both of these sites, but for now there are still a few available on one and not the other.